 In connection with the Main Access Ramp development, management initially planned a 4,000 metre underground drilling program for early 2015 to test the Rosario Mine to depth.
-During February of 2015 the decision was taken to complete this work using a surface drill and by early April 2015 a drill contractor had been mobilized to site and commenced a 17- hole, 4200 metre surface drilling program.
-To date 13 drill holes have been completed and the program is expected to complete by the end of June.
-Previously the Rosario Mine has only been drilled to a depth of approximately 200 metres.
+During February of 2015 the decision was taken to complete this work using a surface drill and by early April 2015 a drill contractor had been mobilized to site and commenced the surface drilling program that completed July 9, 2015.
+In total 21 drill holes were completed totalling 5,960 metres.
+Of this amount, 11 drill holes totalling 3,852 metres were drilled to depths greater than 200 metres, the previous deepest drill holes at the Rosario Mine.